Medical Retina Fellowship (Boston)

-Only completed applications will be considered for an interview at Mass.
-Eye and Ear in October or November.
+Only completed applications will be considered for an interview in October or November.

 Research opportunities are currently available in many areas.
 The Retina Service faculty members are involved in a wide variety of projects encompassing the full spectrum of investigation from clinical trials and epidemiology to basic science bench research.